Endogenous Labour Flow Networks: Materials and Methods

 \subsection{Model summary}

-Here we provide a brief overview of the model parameters (\autoref{tab:parameters}) and of the dynamic processes occurring at each time step within the model (\autoref{alg:pseudocode}).
+Here we provide a brief overview of the model parameters (\autoref{tab:parameters}) and of the dynamic processes occurring during each period within a simulation (\autoref{alg:pseudocode}).
 For parameters representing agent attributes, when a new agent is created, a random value is drawn for each attribute from the empirical marginal distributions.
 Overall, the model is quite parsimonious since its equations are directly interpretable, the causal channels are explicit, and there are few free parameters.